dcpesses/code-whisperer/README.md

 - Using icons in place of text
 - Player blacklisting
 - Possible usage in other channels (Moderation privileges required)

+## License and Contributor Code of Conduct

+> This project is open source under the MIT license.
+TL;DR: you may access the source code and modify it to fit your own needs, but you do not have access to deploy it.
+>
+> Contributors must subscribe and adhere to the [Contributor Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) based on the [Contributor Covenant](http://contributor-covenant.org) version 2.1.

 ### Related Repos
 - https://asukii314.github.io/twitch-request-wheel/